-The Trust's Service User and Carer survey provides our service users the opportunity to give feedback under three key domains, Involvement, Information and Dignity and Respect.
+The Trust's Service User and Carer survey provides our services users the opportunity to give feedback under three key domains; Involvement, Information and Dignity and Respect.

-During 2020-21 a total of 5,879 Patient and Carer Surveys were completed, which reported an overall satisfaction rate of 89% across our mental health and community services.
+During 2020/21 a total of 5,879 Patient and Carer Surveys were completed, which provided a satisfaction rate of 89.02% across our mental health and community services.